yun-long/yun-long.github.io/_posts/2017-04-16-AdWriting_Intro.md

 * the man's work vs. the men's work
 * the mouse's cage vs. the mice's cage
 * a person's clothes vs. people's clothes

+### I  *Elementary Rules of Usage*  (**Comma ,**)

+**2. In a series of three or more terms with a single conjunction, use a comma after each term except the last.**

+Thus write

+> * red, white, and blue
+* gold, silver, or copper
+* He opened the letter, read it, and made a note of its contents.

+This comma is often referred to as the "serial" comma.

+In the names of **business firms** the last comma is usually omitted.
+Follow the usage of the individual firm.

+> * Little, Brown and Company
+* Donaldson, Lufkin & Jenrette

+### I  *Elementary Rules of Usage*  (**Parenthetic Expressions**)

+**3. Enclose parenthetic expressions between commas.**

+> * e.g.: The best way to see a country, unless you are pressed for time, is to travel on foot.

+This rule is difficult to apply; it is frequently hard to decide whether a single word, such as *however*, or a brief phrase is or is not parenthetic.

+***To be continued ...***